mulesoft/mule-extensions-xml-parent/README.md

 ##Configuring MUnit for each project
 If needed, MUnit can be customized by adding a plugin with any of the needed parameters in each module, [see the complete configuration properties here](https://docs.mulesoft.com/munit/v/2.1/munit-maven-plugin-configuration).

-Example of adding dynamic ports:
+Example of adding dynamic port `${a.dynamic.port}`, useful when creating tests that rely on the `http:listener`, which port must be parameterized ([more info here](https://docs.mulesoft.com/munit/v/1.3/munit-maven-plugin-configuration#dynamic-ports)):
 ```xml
 <build>
     <pluginManagement>